Text and typography

 .

 Note that the specified value increases the amount of natural space between characters.
-In the demo below, try selecting an individual letter to see the size of its letterbox and how it changes with letter-spacing
+In the following demo, try selecting an individual letter to see the size of its letterbox and how it changes with letter-spacing

 .